 The next President will need the support and approval of Congress to implement their plan, and as much as we would like to believe the candidates’ intentions are genuine, there’s no guarantee that any revenues earned or saved will actually go toward Social Security.

 Only time will tell if the winner of the 2016 election will mean the end or reform of Social Security.
-Give the law offices of Dr. Bill LaTour a call today to schedule an appointment to meet with one of our experienced attorneys to address any concerns you have about your Social Security claim.
+Contact the Law Offices of Dr. Bill LaTour a call today to schedule an appointment to meet with one of our experienced social security attorneys to address any concerns you have about your Social Security claim.